 At that time not much music of this kind - "exotic" tunes either from the European periphery or from outside of Europe - was available (see my bibliography at Google Docs).
 Spanish musicologist Francisco Salinas had published popular tunes from Southern Europe in his De Musica Libri Septem (1577; see also Pedrell 1899).
 Some original music from the Americas had been made available by Jean de Lery (1585) and Marc Lescarbot (1617).
-One Turkish piece can be found in both Salomon Schweigger's, Newe Reyßbeschreibung (1608) and Kepler's Harmonices Mundi (1618).
+Turkish pieces can be found both in Salomon Schweigger's, Newe Reyßbeschreibung (1608) and Kepler's Harmonices Mundi (1618).

 Most closely related to Kircher's work was a book published only several years earlier.
 Friedrich Menius had included three fragmentary tunes recorded from performances of Baltic peasants in his Syntagma de Origine Livonorum (1635, pp. 45-6, at NLR; see also the reprint in Scriptores Rerum Livonicarum II, 1848, p.
 525; see Graf 1963).
 Menius (1593-1659), at that time professor of history in Dorpat, also offered these songs and tunes in the context of an academic treatise.
 He was interested in the origin of the non-German Baltic populations, a very popular topic among scholars at that time (see now Donecker 2017, part. pp. 123-46).
 But he also added interesting and notes about the musical performances.
 These tunes were in fact the earliest available examples of the music of the Latvians and Estonians and it would take a long time - more than 140 years - until more was collected and published.